Silver $29.50 Gold $2628.10 Platinum $928.00 Palladium $909.00 Copper $0.26 Active: 343

 search

-Are Fender Guitars worth anything?
+Are Fender guitars worth anything?

 In the post-war era of innovation and progress, the story of Fender Electric Instrument Company emerges as a pivotal narrative in the evolution of modern music.
 Founded by Leo Fender and Doc Kauffman in Fullerton, CA, in the autumn of 1945, the company quickly positioned itself at the forefront of musical instrument innovation.
 This article delves into the history, impact, and legacy of Fender, exploring the key events and decisions that shaped its journey from a small workshop to a global musical icon.